amritgyawali/Hotel-Reserve-API/README.md

 ## Welcome to Hotel-Reserve: Your Ultimate Hotel Booking API 🏨✨

-Welcome to Hotely, your go-to solution for seamless hotel booking experiences!
+Welcome to Hotel-Reserve, your go-to solution for seamless hotel booking experiences!
 Developed with the latest technologies in C# and ASP.NET Core, Hotel Reserve offers a robust and intuitive RESTful API that empowers you to effortlessly manage hotel bookings with ease.

 ### Preparing Your Environment